-Bonus Actions Points Awarded TOD-UC, TOD-CC TOD-NC, TOD-TR 8.
+Bonus Actions Points A \warded TOD-UC, TOD-CC TOD-NC, TOD-TR 8.
 Capital Project: Developer will build or contribute to a project adjacent to property and/or within 1⁄4 mile.
 (Value of project must be between 10% and 15% of tax value of land).
 Fee may only be used if Planning Director, in consultation with other departments as deemed appropriate, determines that project cannot be built.
 Project must be identified on an adopted plan 15 points 10 points 20 - 150 points 15 - 40 points 9.
-Capital Projects over 15% of Tax Value of Land at time of permit: See standards above.
+9. Capital Projects over 15% of Tax Value of Land at time of permit: See standards above.
 Points to be determined on a case by case basis by the Planning Director in consultation with other departments as deemed appropriate, not to exceed 150 points.
-10. New Street Connection: New public or private (built to public standards) beyond those required by the TIS and/or the Zoning/Subdivision Ordinance, as approved by the CDOT Director.
+10. New Street Connection: New public or private (built to public standards) beyond those required by the TIS and/or the Zoning/Subdivision Ordinance.
 120 points 40 points 11.
-New Street Connection Right-of-Way: New public or private Right-of-Way to be dedicated beyond those required by the TIS and/or the Zoning/Subdivision Ordinance, as approved by the CDOT Director.
+New Street Connection Right-of-Way: New public or private Right-of-Way to be dedicated beyond those required by the TIS and/or the Zoning/Subdivision Ordinance.
 40 points 15 points 12.
-Dedication of Future Transit Rights of Way along transit corridors (per 100 ft) : See recommended alignment for dimension.
+Dedication of Future Transit Rights of Way along transit corridors (per 100 ft): See recommended alignment for dimension.
 3 points 2 points